Eschatologue/CM_wiki/docs/class/magus/index.md

 You gain a Fighting Style feat of your choice (see chapter 5 for feats).
 Instead of choosing one of those feats, you can choose the option below.

-***Arcane Warrior.*** You learn two Wizard cantrips of your choice (see the Wizard class's section for a list of Wizard spells).
+**Arcane Warrior**  You learn two Wizard cantrips of your choice (see the Wizard class's section for a list of Wizard spells).
 The chosen cantrips count as Magus spells for you, and Intelligence is your spellcasting ability for them.
 Whenever you gain a Magus level, you can replace one of these cantrips with another Wizard cantrip.

 ### Level 1: Spellcasting